mru00/GpsWatch/README.md

 Copyright (C) 2014 mru@sisyphus.teil.cc

-Linux client for "crane gps watch" or "runtastic gps watch"
+Linux client for "crane gps watch" (from Aldi or Hofer).

+Should work with (unconfirmed): "runtastic gps watch", "conrad multi nav II",

 cleanroom implementation of the protocol.